 No matter what industry you’re in, managing health and safety is essential – All workplaces face different challenges, with some sectors being inherently more dangerous than others (e.g. construction compared to office work).
 When working in an environment that seems risk-free, it can be much easier to overlook several health & safety issues.

-Health and safety issues like manual handling or slips, trips and falls can occur in any workplace; these issues can easily be forgotten about but that does not make them any less important/ Staff members could develop serious health problems (like musculoskeletal disorders, which are common in many workers) when issues are ignored or not properly controlled.
+Health and safety issues like manual handling or slips, trips and falls, or even poor display equipment resulting in bad posture, can occur in any workplace; these issues can easily be forgotten about but that does not make them any less important/ Staff members could develop serious health problems (like musculoskeletal disorders, which are common in many workers) when issues are ignored or not properly controlled.

 Having an internal health and safety department can be beneficial but it also has its downsides – They can often overlook safety issues and can be expensive to keep a full-time health & safety staff member(s).
 Having access to an independent consultancy can help you to see the bigger picture and identify every potential hazard.